Biodiversity

 We recognize that biodiversity is an essential part of a sustainable society.
 As a group which continues to create the solutions needed by people and the earth, understanding the impact of our business activities on conservation of biodiversity, we will endeavor to conserve the three types of biodiversity (species, genetic, and ecosystem diversity) through various activities.

-• We will work to understand how the group's business activities depend on and affect biodiversity, and endeavor to avoid or minimize negative impacts.
+• We will work to understand how the Group's business activities depend on and affect biodiversity, and endeavor to avoid or minimize negative impacts.

 • We will strive to give consideration to biodiversity conservation throughout the entire value chain.